Killer's lifetime of evil backed up by a prodigious memory

 As Holland said on "60 Minutes": "Nothing he's ever said has been proven to be wrong or false.
 We've been able to prove up almost everything he said."

-All told, he is believed responsible for more killings than Ted Bundy, John Wayne Gacy and Jeffrey Dahmer combined.
+All told, Little is believed responsible for more killings than Ted Bundy, John Wayne Gacy and Jeffrey Dahmer combined.

 Little's modus operandi made it hard to link him to victims.
 The former boxer often delivered a knockout punch to women, authorities said, then strangled them while masturbating.
 He would dump their bodies and soon after leave town.

-He claimed to have killed in 19 states, with about 20 slayings in Los Angeles alone.
+He claimed to have killed in 19 states.
+The biggest concentrations of killings were in Florida and California, he said, with about 20 in Los Angeles alone.

+He was repeatedly arrested for various offenses over the decades, including murder and assault, and served time for some things, but escaped prosecution for his most serious crimes.
+He was finally caught when a Kentucky arrest in 2012 on drug charges led authorities to link his DNA to three slayings in California.

+"It makes sense that he could have gotten away with so many" for so long, Sorochinski said.

+Crimes scattered across several states can lead to communication gaps between jurisdictions and a failure to recognize that a single murder is the work of a serial killer.
+Also, because the women were mostly living on the dangerous edges of society, relatives may not have realized they were gone and reported them missing to police, Sorochinski said.

+Langton said that Little flirted, laughed and was "giddy" as he recounted a particular slaying.

-In a 2018 prison interview with New York magazine's website The Cut, Little said he considered his victims his "babies."
-Asked how it felt to kill the women, he said: "Oooeee, it felt like heaven.
+In a 2018 prison interview with New York magazine's website The Cut, he was asked how it felt to kill the women.
+He replied: "Oooeee, it felt like heaven.
 Felt like being in bed with Marilyn Mon-roe!"

+Associated Press writers Adrian Sainz in Memphis, Tennessee, and Kelli Kennedy in Miami contributed to this report.